acts-project/acts/docs/core/misc/logging.md

    `ACTS_ENABLE_LOG_FAILURE_THRESHOLD=ON` and
    `ACTS_LOG_FAILURE_THRESHOLD=<LEVEL>` are set, the logger code will compile in a fixed check if the log level of a particular message exceeds `<LEVEL>`.
-   If that is the case, an exception of type {class}`Acts::ThresholdFailure` is thrown.
+   If that is the case, an exception of type {class}`Acts::Logging::ThresholdFailure` is thrown.
 3. A **runtime log failure threshold** is set.
 If only `ACTS_ENABLE_LOG_FAILURE_THRESHOLD=ON` and no fixed threshold level is set,